 - Skip the extras: Funeral homes and cremation providers may offer additional services, such as embalming, caskets, and urns.
 Choosing a basic urn or container and skipping unnecessary extras can save you money.

 - Consider prepaid plans: Many funeral homes and cremation providers offer prepaid plans.
 Moreover, these allow you to pay for services in advance.
 It can be a way to lock in lower prices and avoid future cost increases.

 - Ask about discounts: Some providers may offer discounts for military personnel, seniors, or members of specific organizations.
 Feel free to ask about any available discounts.

 Finally, Cremation is a personal decision that you should consider strategically.
 However, in case you do feel the need for a guide, choose a provider that you trust and with whom you feel comfortable.
 While cost is a consideration, it shouldn’t be the only factor in your decision-making process.
-Consider buying insurance plans such as Term or Whole Life Insurance that will help you in acquiring the best affordable cremation cost.
+Consider buying insurance plans such as Term or Modified Whole Life Insurance that will help you in acquiring the best affordable cremation cost.